How to add film grain to a video on a Mac

 How do I add film grain to a video on a Mac for free?

 Use Crisp: drop your clip in and type "add film grain" (or open the Color lane).
-It lays an animated grain over the picture on your Mac — no account, no upload, no watermark.
+It lays an animated grain over the picture on your Mac — no account, no upload.
+Free exports carry a small “Made with Crisp” mark.

 Is grain the same as noise?